holy-himalaya-eco-trek-logo

 7 hours

 On this day, we will trek from Syabrubesi to Lama Hotel through lush jungle, gaining much-won altitude in the realms of towering pines, birches, oaks, and bamboo.
 The mountain trails, although with many ups and downs, take us into a kaleidoscope of waterfalls, vibrant hues, and varied flora.
-It adds beauty to our trek as we trekked through the forest, catching peaceful melodies and playful monkeys.
+It added beauty to our trek as we trekked through the forest, catching peaceful melodies and playful monkeys.
 We follow the amazing river Langtang Khola, with its beauty and crystal-like clear water, by crossing it over a suspension bridge.
 The day view at Lama Hotel is stunningly beautiful, added with comfort at hot water showers for rejuvenation after a day full of adventure.

 5